Nivalyx/osu-wiki/wiki/Silence/id.md

 ![](img/silence-ingame.png "Keterangan bahwa seseorang sedang di-*silence* pada *in-game chat*")
 :::

-After a user is silenced, an alert will be displayed in place of the chat input field, saying when the silence wears off.
-The silence record can also be observed at the bottom of the profile on the website, from which it will disappear after 28 days.

 Setelah seorang pengguna di-*silence*, sebuah pesan yang menyatakan durasi *silence* yang berlaku akan muncul pada layar *chat* pengguna yang bersangkutan.
 Adapun riwayat pelanggaran yang dilakukan oleh tiap-tiap pengguna dapat dilihat pada bagian bawah laman profil mereka masing-masing di situs web osu!, yang akan hilang dengan sendirinya setelah 28 hari.

 ## Mengajukan banding sebuah silence